 Being bipolar and happy

-In this chapter, Dr. Marchand writes that ,“Mindfulness can teach you to view your illness as a gift.”
+In this chapter, Dr. Marchand writes, “Mindfulness can teach you to view your illness as a gift.”
 While it seems that what he’s trying to say is that there are things we gain from our illness experience, in my mind calling it a gift makes light of the very real pain and suffering people with mental illness and their loved ones experience.
-Acceptance of the illness can be a powerful thing, and can allow us to see that there are things we gain from our illness, but that is very different from framing it as a gift.
+Acceptance of the illness can be a powerful thing, but that is very different from framing it as a gift.

-Happiness is presented as something that “is always available to you right here and now… From the viewpoint of mindful awareness you can be happy and joyful in this very moment… That is the gift of mindfulness.”
-I’ve ranted before about the idea that happiness is a choice.
+According to the book, happiness “is always available to you right here and now… From the viewpoint of mindful awareness you can be happy and joyful in this very moment… That is the gift of mindfulness.”
+I’ve ranted before that happiness is not a choice.
 I’m not saying that mindfulness can’t make it easier to find happiness, but I strongly disagree with the assertion that happiness is always available to everyone at any given moment if you only think in the right way.
 According to Dr. Marchand, this is as simple as doing a meditation that begins with the breath, then expands the awareness, and “now allow happiness and joy to arise”.
 The ad slogan “thanks, Captain Obvious” jumps to mind.
 How remarkably unhelpful.